snowtone-ai/pm-zero-claude/README.md

 ## Who this is for

-- Non-engineers who want to build apps with Claude Code
-- People with product ideas but no coding background
+- Non-engineers with product ideas and no coding background
-- Anyone frustrated by vague AI outputs that don't actually ship
+- Anyone who has tried Claude Code and gotten vague or broken outputs

----

-## User manual

-Open `pm-agent-manual.html` in your browser for the full step-by-step guide with copy-paste commands for every action.

-An English version (`pm-agent-manual-en.html`) is also available.
+- People who want their AI tooling to improve over time, not reset with every chat

 ---